bazelbuild/bazel/tools/build_rules/closure/README.md

 ## Overview

 These rules define targets for JavaScript, stylesheets, and templates that will be compiled with the Closure Tools toolchain.
-The following rules are defined:

 * `closure_js_binary`
 * `closure_js_library`